spectrocloud/librarium/content/docs/06-integrations/00-generic-vm-vsphere.md

 ## Using extraVMHclConfig

-The extraVMHclConfig command can be used to provide an extra configuration in the virtual machine and config should be provided in HashiCorp Configuration Language (HCL) format.
+The extraVMHclConfig command can be used to provide an extra configuration in the virtual machine and the configuration file should be provided in HashiCorp Configuration Language (HCL) format.

 ```terraform
 # extraVMHclConfig: |